mhbeals/mhwood.github.io/maps/date.md

 ## Category Notes

 This field is common, but there are various date formats (e.g. month only, day of the week).
+Dublin Core ‘date’ URI: http://dublincore.org/specifications/dublin-core/dcmi-terms/2012-06-14/?v=elements#date.
+MODS:dateIssued URI: https://www.loc.gov/standards/mods/userguide/origininfo.html#dateissued, which may be in textual or structured form.

 ## Individual Collection Notes